 Transfer between terminals

-A free shuttle bus takes passengers between the International and the eight other terminals.
+A free shuttle bus carries passengers between terminals.

 Passenger services at the airport include ATMs and currency exchange, a business centre, baggage storage, shops, restaurants and bars.
 Cell phones can be rented in Arrivals.

 There are eight central car parks offering long and short-term parking that are connected to the terminals by the LAX shuttle bus.
 There is also a Cell Phone Waiting Lot.
 Parking is charged at $3 for the first hour and $2 per half hour thereafter, up to $30 per day.
 The Economy Lot is $4 for the first hour and $4 per hour after that up to $12 per day.